Melaka Malaysia Travel Guide

 Major pilgrimage sites are located outside Melaka city, requiring exploration elsewhere in Malaysia or Southeast Asia.

 Mini Malaysia & ASEAN Cultural Park provides an educational and engaging way to learn about regional cultures in one location.
-It displays traditional homes and cultural practices of different Malaysian states and ASEAN countries.
+It displays traditional homes and cultural practices of various Malaysian states and ASEAN countries.

 These cities offer a continuation of Malaysia's rich history and diverse culture.
 From Melaka, choices abound for further exploration.